Skip to main content

 You can provide callback functions to handle different events during the payment process.
 The events object in the PayPalParams allows you to listen for these events and execute custom logic.

-onClick | A function that is called when the PayPal button is clicked.
-The component will show a loader and disable the button to prevent multiple clicks. |
+onClickA function that is called when the PayPal button is clicked.
+The component will show a loader and disable the button to prevent multiple clicks.

-onBeforeProcessPayment | An asynchronous function that is called after onClick and before the payment is processed.
-This is the place to provide or update the paymentData and token.
-This function must return a promise that resolves with an object containing paymentData and token. |
+onBeforeProcessPaymentAn asynchronous function that is called after onClick and before the payment is processed.
+This is the ideal place to create an order in your system and retrieve the invoiceId just before processing the payment.
+This is useful for Content Management Systems (CMS) that do not create an order ID until the user initiates payment.
+This function must return a promise that resolves with an object containing paymentData and token.

-onPaymentSuccess | A function that is called when the payment is successfully approved.
-It receives the response from the server as an argument. |
+onPaymentSuccessA function that is called when the payment is successfully approved.
+It receives the response from the server as an argument.

-onCancel | A function that is called when the user cancels the payment. |
+onCancelA function that is called when the user cancels the payment.

-onError | A function that is called when an error occurs.
-It receives an error object as an argument. |
+onErrorA function that is called when an error occurs.
+It receives an error object as an argument.

 Example